lewoudar/scalpel/docs/static-spider.md

     where `<uuid>` represents a random [UUID](https://tools.ietf.org/html/rfc4122.html) value.

 Now we are done, but.. wait a minute!
 How will we read the file we just created?
 Since we use `msgpack` to serialize objects the builtin `open` function will be useless.
-This is where scalpel [msgpack utilities](api.md#msgpack) come in handy.
+This is where pyscalpel [msgpack utilities](api.md#msgpack) come in handy.
 Here is how you can read a file created by your spider.

 With gevent: